AneeshkbAwait/Ansible-Playbook-for-Wordpress-Setup/README.md

         - /tmp/wordpress
 ```

 Once the playbook gets executed it will complete the setup of Wordpress in an Amazon Linux based environment.
+I hope this is helpful for everyone.